 A mature institution will have hundreds of thousands of alumni, meaning that an engaged network can be one of the most powerful tools for institutions to continue their growth and add value to existing students.

 An effective alumni engagement strategy will help to maximize the relationships with students, both past and present.

 By using a platform like Aluminati, developing a strong alumni network becomes a far easier and more manageable process.

-Aluminate, with its exclusive Community Builder, is also the only platform that lets you instantly adapt your user experience to fit membership’s needs.
+Aluminate, our alumni engagement software, with its exclusive Community Builder, is also the only platform that lets you instantly adapt your user experience to fit membership’s needs.
 Get in touch with our team today and see how we can arrange a free customised demo of the platform for you.